 - Full access to requesting funding from various campus funding sources, including the Undergraduate Organizations Funding Committee and special funding sources such as the Dean’s Discretionary Fund and Traphagen Alumni Speaker Series Fund

 Note: Organizations seeking membership at Dwight Hall are excused from this process and will instead become provisional Dwight Hall member groups for two semesters.
-However, if a group begins the Dwight Hall new member process but is not approved as a Dwight Hall member group, the group will still need to complete two semesters of YCDO onboarding.
+However, if a group begins the Dwight Hall new member process but is not approved as a Dwight Hall member group, the group will still need to complete a semester of YCDO onboarding.

 Student Organization Review Committee

-At the beginning and end of an organization’s onboarding year, new organizations will be evaluated by the Student Organization Review Committee (SORC) .
+At the beginning and end of an organization’s onboarding semester, new organizations will be evaluated by the Student Organization Review Committee (SORC) .
 The SORC also includes a Student Organizations Consultant (SOC) subcommittee.
-The SORC meets in September, December, February, and April.
+The SORC will meet in January and May .
 During an organization’s first semester of existence, the Committee decides whether or not the group is eligible for registration with the YCDO.
-At the end of the onboarding year, the Committee decides whether 1) the organization may become a fully registered organization OR 2) the organization must complete one additional semester of onboarding OR 3) the organization must be reviewed by the larger SORC.
+At the end of the onboarding semester, the Committee decides whether 1) the organization may become a fully registered organization OR 2) the organization must complete one additional semester of onboarding OR 3) the organization must be reviewed by the larger SORC.